 Kimberly’s approach to practicing law is to partner with her clients and deliver high-quality work under tight deadlines while being sensitive to costs.
 She is recognized as one of the top real estate lawyers in the country by Chambers USA, Legal 500, and leading industry publications.
-As a Partner at ArentFox Schiff and Chair of its Hospitality Industry Practice Group, she finds creative solutions to complex problems to benefit her clients and close transactions efficiently.
+As a Partner at ArentFox Schiff and Co-Chair of its Hospitality industry group, she finds creative solutions to complex problems to benefit her clients and close transactions efficiently.

-- Recognized as a leading real estate lawyer in Washington, DC by Super Lawyers magazine (2011–2022)
+- Recognized as a leading real estate lawyer in Washington, DC, by Super Lawyers magazine (2011–2023)

-- Recognized by American Lawyer as "Top Rated Lawyer” and Martindale-Hubbell as “AV Preeminent Lawyer” (2011-2022)
+- Recognized by American Lawyer as a “Top Rated Lawyer” and Martindale-Hubbell as an “AV Preeminent Lawyer” (2011-2023)

 - Received the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who’s Who (2020)

 Kimberly is a critical thinker who anticipates deal problems and solves them in a timely manner.
 She is responsive to client needs and cost-efficient.
 Clients have described Kimberly as “hands-down the best business lawyer I’ve ever dealt with” and as “a zealous advocate who is savvy about deferring to clients’ business considerations.
 She is very thorough and very knowledgeable.”
 When named as the Leading DC Real Estate Lawyer by The National Law Journal, another client described Kimberly as a “tenacious negotiator with a keen business sense...She is very aware of what our goals are and where we are trying to get to at the end of the day.”